From the Dhammapada, verse 35:“A disciplined mind brings happiness.” The Buddha Click To Tweet

 “Just as the great ocean has one taste, the taste of salt, so also this teaching and discipline has one taste, the taste of liberation.”
 The Buddha (from the Udana)“Just as the great ocean has one taste, the taste of salt, so also this teaching and discipline has one taste, the taste of liberation.”
 The Buddha Click To Tweet

 I will not look at another’s bowl intent on finding fault: a training to be observed.
 The Buddha (from the Vinaya, the Buddha’s code of discipline for monks and nuns).

 This is a genuine Buddha Quote.“I will not look at another's bowl intent on finding fault: a training to be observed.”
 The Buddha Click To Tweet

 “Let none find fault with others; let none see the omissions and commissions of others.
 But let one see one’s own acts, done and undone.”—Buddha

-This is a genuine quote from the Buddhist scriptures.
+This is a genuine Buddha quote.
 It’s from the Dhammapada, verse 50.